sami-sopas/Tacos-Inge/README.md

 - `package.json` - File used by JavaScript package managers to manage your dependencies.
 It also defines the scripts that are commonly used to run Astro.
 - `tailwind.config.cjs` - Tailwind configuration file.
 The theme section is where you define your color palette and fonts.
 - `tsconfig.json` - TypeScript configuration file.

-## Deployment

-Ready to build and deploy your site?
-Follow the [official documentation](https://docs.astro.build/en/guides/deploy/).

 ## Support